Private, In-Home Tutoring in Esopus, New York

-SchoolTutoring Academy’s tutoring programs for Esopus students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Esopus, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students who live in the Town of Esopus will attend the following school districts, depending on their residency: West Park School District, Kingston City School District, Highland Central School District, and New Paltz Central School District.
 The school districts which serve Esopus students adhere to the New York State (NYS) Common Core Learning Standards (CCLS).
 The objective of these standards is to prepare students for educational and career opportunities in the 21st century.
 Students will be competent in mathematical and logical problem solving, as well as literate in all types of reading material.
 The districts provide instruction that is developmentally appropriate and leads students to achieve in subsequent grade levels.